andriy-git/stocksTUI/README.md

 stockstui --history TSLA --period 5d --chart
 ```

-Launch a 5-day candlestick chart for Tesla.
+Launch a 5-day chart for Tesla.

 ---

 ## ⌨️ Keybindings

 *   Press `?` inside the app for a quick keybinding cheat sheet
 *   Run `stockstui --man` for the full breakdown

 ---